 - Wear face masks and gloves

 - Frequently sanitize bathrooms and other common areas

 - Perform temperature and health checks several times a day

 - Ventilate rooms by leaving windows and doors open as often as possible

 As seen with the catastrophic outbreaks that took place in Seattle nursing homes, COVID-19 is particularly dangerous for the elderly.
 Many of the blame can be placed on a lack of IPCPs and the insufficient response from administrative staff in implementing such procedures.

 In New York, nursing homes are protected from liability for COVID-19 infections among residents by the Emergency Disaster Treatment Protection Act (EDTPA).
 However, the protections provided by the Act do not apply if harm was caused by acts or omissions constituting “willful or intentional criminal misconduct, gross negligence, reckless misconduct, or intentional infliction of harm.”
 Gross negligence, in this instance, would involve the failure to provide any treatment for infections or willfully disregarding treatment protocols with regards to COVID-19, such as not cleaning equipment, ignore mask protocols, and placing immunocompromised residents in proximity of infected staff or residents.

 If your loved one has suffered infection due to nursing home neglect, your best chance of recovering full and fair compensation is to get an experienced lawyer on your side.
-Our New York personal injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP have won hundreds of millions of dollars in compensation for our clients and know how to run an effective investigation into a nursing home neglect case.
+Our New York personal injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP have won hundreds of millions of dollars in compensation for our clients and know how to run an effective investigation into a nursing home neglect case.
 With over 50 years of experience, we can answer your nursing home case questions and provide the sound legal advice you need after a loved one has been harmed.
 Call us at (212) 986-7353 to schedule a free consultation.